bridgedb/docker/README.md

 ```
 ## Opening the docker image in a browser

-To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, vollowed by ':8080/swagger/'.
+To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, followed by ':8080/swagger/'.
 On Linux, the docker image can be entered by writing 'http://localhost:8080/swagger/' in the browser.

 ## Stopping the running container